bs2kbs2k/smlinux/README.md

 1. Prepare clean source: `smlinux clone`
 2. Change to folder you just prepared: `cd ~/sm64ex`
-3. Apply 60fps: `git apply enhancements/60fps*.patch`
+3. Apply 60fps patch: `git apply enhancements/60fps*.patch`
 4. Put custom patchfile in enhancements folder then apply it: `git apply enhancements/custom.patch`
 5. Build with 60fps disabled in smlinux configuration: `smlinux update`

-If you enable 60fps in smlinux configuration, smlinux will attempt to apply as it is not aware when you applied included patches.
+smlinux does not track user applies patches, and the 60fps patch is included with the repository.
+If you enable 60fps in smlinux configuration, smlinux will attempt to apply the patch again which may defeat the purpose of why you applied it first, so just leave it disabled.

 **Method Two**: Starting from previous build with 60fps already applied - and maybe CHEATER and/or DynOS too:

 1. Change to existing folder: `cd ~/sm64ex`
 2. Reverse apply CHEATER: `git apply -R enhancements/CHEATER*.patch`
-2. Remove CHEATER patchfile: `rm enhancements/CHEATER.patch`
+2. Remove CHEATER patchfile: `rm enhancements/CHEATER*.patch`
 3. Reverse apply DynOS `git apply -R enhancements/DynOS*.patch`
 3. Remove DynOS patchfile: `rm enhancements/DynOS*.patch`
 4. Put custom patchfile in enhancements folder then apply it: `git apply enhancements/custom.patch`